-Coral fragments are “out-planted” (secured onto a natural coral substrate) in areas which have been affected by cyclone damage or a bleaching event, then grown in-situ as it would following coral spawning and attaching to the substrate – except it is already a little older.
+Coral fragments are “out-planted” (secured onto a natural coral substrate) in areas which have been affected by cyclone damage or a bleaching event and then grow in situ as it would following coral spawning and attaching to the substrate – except it is already a little older!
 The coral fragment, over some weeks, forms an attachment to the coral substrate and then secures its position in the ecosystem.
-Only coral from that particular reef site area is propagated and out-planted ensuring that we are just filling in the gaps that may have been caused by cyclone damage, rough wave action, or bleaching – essentially just giving nature a helping hand.
-By doing this, it is hoped that we may be able to give all visiting tourists more consistent reef experiences and allow the reef to recover from these events in a more timely fashion, by also having a nursery of coral fragments to outplant after such events.
+Only coral from that particular reef site area is propagated and out-planted ensuring that we are just “filling” in the gaps that may have been caused by cyclone damage, rough wave action, or bleaching – essentially just giving nature a helping hand.
+By doing this, it is hoped that we may be able to give all visiting tourists more consistent reef experiences and that it will hopefully allow the reef to recover from these events in a more timely fashion by also having a “nursery” of coral fragments to outplant after such events.

-The opportunity fragments are then either put in the nursery to grow and act as a source of coral, or directly taken to outplant on the various areas of the reef where coral coverage has been affected by cyclones or post-bleaching events.
-The coral branches are ingeniously secured to the natural reef substrate by use of a Coralclip (devised by John Edmondson), so no toxic glues or other foreign substances used.
+These “opportunity” fragments are then either put in the nursery to grow and act as a “source” of coral or directly taken to outplant on the various areas of the reef where coral coverage has been affected due to cyclone or post bleaching event.
+The coral branches are very cleverly secured to the natural reef substrate by use of a Coralclip (devised by John Edmondson) so no toxic glues or other foreign substances used.

-Nursery frames are set at certain positions on the reef site according to set criteria.
-Opportunity coral fragments are collected from that particular site and secured to the nursery frame, which then grow on the frame.
-The frame effectively becomes a nursery for coral growth or coral propagation, from which fragments can be tapped off and used for more out-planting.
+“Nursery” frames are set at certain positions on the reef site (the positions of which is decide by certain criteria).
+“Opportunity” coral fragments are “collected” from that particular site and secured to the nursery frame, which then grow on the frame.
+The frame effectively becomes a “nursery” for coral growth or Coral Propagation – from which fragments can be tapped off and used for more out-planting.

-Despite only being involved in this programme for a short time, we have already seen the potential for this simple and effective and natural technique.
+Though, only being involved in this programme for a short time, we have already seen the potential for this simple and effective and “natural” technique.

-From past experience, following cyclones we had observed that the coral would survive and grow if turned over and placed somewhere secure, so it made complete sense when this novel approach of securing smaller fragments onto the reef substrate appeared, enabling a large amount of smaller fragments to be secured in the available natural substrate and survive and thrive.
+From past experience following cyclones we had observed that the coral would survive and grow if turned over and placed somewhere secure, so it made complete sense when this new novel approach of securing smaller fragments onto the reef substrate, enabling a large amount of smaller fragments to be “secured”, in the available natural substrate and survive and thrive.

-The beauty of this technique is that there is absolutely no interference with the natural substrate of the growing reef, nor is there any attempt to change the reef structure or species balance: we are just enhancing what is already there.
-The nursery frames are there purely to propagate coral from that specific site.
+The beauty of this technique is that there is absolutely no interference with the natural substrate of the growing reef and there is no attempt to change the reef structure or species balance but just enhancing what is already there.
+The nursery frames are there purely to propagate coral from that specific site

-So, come and learn about the Great Barrier Reef in a fun and informative way.
-Do all or some of our activities – your choice!
-If you are interested make sure you ask our crew – they are always willing to inform!
+So, come and learn about the Great Barrier Reef in a fun and informative way – do all or some of our activities – your choice:J If you are interested make sure you ask our crew – they are always willing to inform!